 Following admission, you will go to the pre-operative assessment room where your identification details will be cross checked to ensure they are correct.
 This will include your consent form information.
-Your observations, including blood pressure, pulse and breathing rate, blood oxygen levels, your height and weight, and if diabetic, your blood sugar levels, will be checked.
-Please note that your weight does have to be documented on your medical record forms as this assists the doctors to know what amount of medications can be safely given.
+Once these details are confirmed, a sticky dot will be applied above the eye that will be operated on.
+Your observations, including blood pressure, pulse and breathing rate, blood oxygen levels, your height and weight, and if diabetic, your blood sugar levels will be checked.
+Please note that your weight does have to be documented on your medical record forms as this assists the Doctors to know what amount of medications can be safely given.

-The admission nurse will discuss your health history, allergies, and medicines again and complete any further assessments that may be required.
+The Admission Nurse will discuss your health history, allergies, and medicines again and complete any further assessments that may be required.
 These can include Falls, Pressure Sores and Blood Clot Risk Assessments.